stardew-access/stardew-access.github.io/mod-details.md

 ## Features

-1. Screen Reader:- It supports NVDA and JAWS currently.
+1. Screen Reader:- It supports NVDA and JAWS currently and it uses speech dispatcher for linux so all the screen readers supported by it should be supported by the mod.
-1. Keyboard-Only:- The mod adds two keybindings to simulate mouse clicks via AutoHotKey.
-Although sometimes it does not registers the click so you have to click multiple times in that case.
-1. Read Tile(experimental):- This feature reads the objects and NPCs at the current grab/tool hit tile.
-Also reads the crop's name.
+1. Read Tile:- This feature reads the objects and NPCs at the current grab/tool hit tile.
 Use `read_tile` command to toggle it.
-It also says `Colliding` if the player is stuck by any houses or map boundaries.
+It also plays a sound if we collide.
 This feature is `enabled` by default.
 You can also manually trigger this feature with `J`.
-1. Dialogue Narrator:- It narrates the dialogues at the screen. there is a know bug in this feature in which certain dialogues gets repeated infinitely.
-1. Snap Mouse:- This feature snaps mouse to the focused tile's position.
-Use `snap_mouse` to toggle it.
-This feature is `enabled` by default.
 1. Time and Day Narraotr:- It narrates current the time of day, day, date and season.
 The keybind for this is `Q`.
+1. Menus:- Almost all the menus are accessible, only a few are left like the profile menu and few menus related co-op and few text input menus.
+1. Keyboard-Only:- We can simulate left and right mouse clicks in the menus(only).
 1. Money Narrator:- It narrates the money you have.
 The keybind for this is `R`.
+1. Snap Mouse:- This feature snaps mouse to the focused tile's position.
+Use `snap_mouse` to toggle it.
+This feature is `enabled` by default.

 ## Future Features

-1. Sound Cues for nearby objects, npc, copper stones in mines, etc.
-1. More accessible menus.
+1. Path Finder - Searches for nearby objects and opens up a menu in which we can select where to go.